PoisotLab/ms_metaweb_perspectives/README.md

 functional traits to fill the values of additional species we would like to project in this space (here, I, J, K, and L) from the embedding of known species (here, A, B, C, and D).
-Because embeddings can be projected back to a graph, this allows to reconstruct a network with these new species.
+Because embeddings can be projected back to a graph, this allows us to reconstruct a network with these new species.
 This approach constitutes an instance of transfer learning.](figures/conceptual_prediction.png){#fig:prediction}